Watch Repair and Watch Restoration

 When I had a look at the watch it was set to run slow.
 Moving the setting towards "fast", with the watch on the timing machine, we soon had it gaining just a fraction.

 (Good mechanical watches should always gain rather than lose - partly because it does no harm to be early rather than late, partly because most have "hacking" which means that by pulling out the crown the watch can be stopped, synchronised, and re-started easily.
-Lastly because even modern oils do thicken over time and cause most watches to lose slightly)

 4 Saint Mary's Hill,